Elevating Crime Victims’ Voices in Safety and Well-Being Investment

 By: Travis Parker

-Community Engagement Featured Jurisdictions Interagency Collaboration August 28, 2023
+Collaboration Community Engagement August 28, 2023

 It has now been just over a year since the U.S. government allotted approximately a billion dollars to roll out a new nationwide phone number, 988, to call when people need help with a mental health crisis or behavioral health support.
 The goal of the initiative is to divert individuals in crisis to community-based services, including stabilization centers, rather than encounter law enforcement.